Esa Pole: Kansas City Chiefs (first stint)

 Pole signed with the Kansas City Chiefs as an undrafted free agent on May 3, 2025.
 He was waived on August 26 as part of final roster cuts.

 New York Jets

 On August 27, 2025, Pole was claimed off waivers by the New York Jets.
 He was waived on October 23.

 Kansas City Chiefs (second stint)

 On October 25, 2025, Pole was signed to the Kansas City Chiefs' practice squad.
+On December 3, he was signed to the active roster.
+On December 7, 2025, Pole made his NFL debut after left tackle Wanya Morris was injured on the first play.
+Pole played 98 percent of offensive snaps in his debut, allowing only 3 pressures and committing one false start penalty.
+He proceeded to start the remainder of the season at left tackle.

+On August 30, 2026, Pole was waived as part of final roster cuts.

+Washington Commmanders

+On September 1, 2026, the Washington Commanders signed Pole to their practice squad.

 Personal life

 His older brother, Toni Pole, previously played as a defensive lineman at Washington State.